net127/docker-drupal8/README.md

 database password : drupaldbpasswd

-Need to log in to the container by ssh (root:rootprovisional) and them : passwd ????? ==> to change root password
+Use docker-bash ID_container to access the container from the server that the container is running ...   docker-bash part of docker-tools  ..

+This is not ready to be used ... begin to change the old code to be use with docker-baseimage